LoneDev6/Wiki-ItemsAdder/plugin-usage/adding-content/armors/texture.md

 ## Creating the armor renderer

 {% hint style="info" %}
-An armor renderer is a setting containing information on how to show the armor in the game on the player's body.
+An armor renderer is a setting which contains the information how to show the armor ingame on the player body.

 Note: there can be only one armor renderer with per color.
 {% endhint %}